Lab Director

 Scholar Metrics

-Dr. Holmes is an Associate Professor of Psychiatry at Rutgers University, affiliated with the Brain Health Institute, the Center for Advanced Human Brain Imaging Research, and the Rutgers-Princeton Center for Computational Cognitive Neuropsychiatry.
+Dr. Holmes is an Associate Professor of Psychiatry at Rutgers University, affiliated with the Brain Health Institute, the Center for Advanced Human Brain Imaging Research, the Rutgers Artificial Intelligence and Data Science (RAD) Collaboratory, and the Rutgers-Princeton Center for Computational Cognitive Neuropsychiatry and Latent Cause Inference Conte Center.
 Trained in clinical psychology and systems neuroscience, he studies the fundamental organization of large-scale human brain networks, with a particular focus on higher-level cognition and the intersection of emotion and cognition in psychiatric illness.

 Study Staff